site24x7/plugins/jenkins_specific_job/README.md

 ## Prerequisites

-- Download and install the latest version of the [Site24x7 Linux agent] / [Site24x7 Windows agent] (https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.
+- Download and install the latest version of the [Site24x7 Linux agent / Site24x7 Windows agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.
+- Python version 3 or higher.

 ---